openoakland/openoakland.org/src/projects.md

 - Email our [Steering Committee](mailto:steering@openoakland.org) with your input.

 You may also email concerns or comments to <safespace@openoakland.org>, which is staffed by two OpenOakland [ombudspeople](https://docs.google.com/document/d/1QR-fr1WnmXkZoVNmWnZ9drzfmaZoPkodEOx-PkExt94/edit#heading=h.3t0te9n2wr7m).

----

-## Past projects

-These projects have either served their purpose or are otherwise no longer actively supported.
-If you'd like to resume or adapt one of these, check out [Becoming an OpenOakland Project](#becoming-an-openoakland-project) and submit a [project exploration worksheet](https://docs.google.com/document/d/1k24P9JiAUEzJLPFRDjVh7aRZexax6NUhfPFLSI3R80M/edit?usp=sharing) at an upcoming Hack Night or in Slack's #leadership channel.

-{% for project in site.data.inactive_projects %}
-{% include project.html %}
-{% endfor %}

----

-## Decommissioned projects

-Decommissioned projects are projects that the Steering Committee has formally reviewed and deemed no longer a good fit for OpenOakland based on our 2020 project evaluation pilot.
-These projects may not be reinstated without submitting a new [project exploration worksheet](https://docs.google.com/document/d/1k24P9JiAUEzJLPFRDjVh7aRZexax6NUhfPFLSI3R80M/edit?usp=sharing) that substantively addresses the original reasons for discontinuation.
-Project briefs that are declined by the Steering Committee twice may not be resubmitted without substantive changes.

-{% for project in site.data.decommissioned_projects %}
-{% include project.html %}
-{% endfor %}